Angara-5P launch vehicle

-A sneak peek at the secretive prime candidate to replace Soyuz rocket as a launcher of humans into space
+A sneak peek at the secretive prime candidate to replace the Soyuz rocket as launcher of humans into space.

-When the Angara family of rockets was originally proposed in the 1990s, it was advertised purely as a launcher of unmanned military and commercial satellites, which previously relied on Proton vehicles.
-However, as the project had finally started moving forward in the second half of 2000s, its scope widened to include possible manned missions as well.
+When the Angara family of rockets was originally proposed in the 1990s, it was advertised purely as a launcher of unmanned military and commercial satellites, which, at the time, relied on Proton vehicles.
+However, as the project finally started moving forward in the second half of 2000s, its scope widened to include possible manned missions as well.

-After entertaining the ideas of launching a 12-13-ton three-seat piloted spacecraft on the Angara-3-based rocket (alternatively known as A3M, 3P or 3.2), engineers switched to a more powerful Angara-5 version around summer of 2007.
+After entertaining the ideas of launching a 12-13-ton three-seat piloted spacecraft on the Angara-3-based rocket (alternatively known as A3M, 3P or 3.2), engineers switched to the more powerful Angara-5 version around the summer of 2007.
 Simultaneously, the operational pressure and the thrust of the rocket's RD-191 engines was to be reduced to a more explosion-proof level to increase the safety for the crew.
-Moreover, a manned ship with an estimated mass of around 20.8 tons carrying a crew from six to four people could now be inserted into the low Earth orbit.
+Moreover, a manned ship with an estimated mass of around 20.8 tons carrying a crew from four to six people could now be inserted into the low Earth orbit.

-In 2008, GKNPTs Khrunichev, a Moscow-based developer of the Angara family, unveiled a scaled model of a two-stage, 712-ton booster designated Angara-5P, where "P" stood for "piloted" or "manned."
-Somewhat surprisingly, the company said at the time that the vehicle would be based at a near-polar circle launch site in Plesetsk, which had never hosted manned missions.
-Moreover, the paperwork also claimed that rocket could carry piloted and cargo ships to escape Earth orbit on their way into deep space.
+In 2008, GKNPTs Khrunichev, the Moscow-based developer of the Angara family, unveiled a scale model of a three-stage, 712-ton booster designated Angara-5P, where "P" stood for "piloted" or "manned."
+Somewhat surprisingly, the company said at the time that the vehicle would be based at the near-polar circle launch site in Plesetsk, which had never hosted manned missions.
+Moreover, the paperwork also claimed that rocket could carry piloted and cargo ships to escape Earth orbit on their way to deep space.

-The Angara's role as a carrier of manned spacecraft finally become official, after funding foes had killed the development of the competing Rus-M rocket in 2011.
+The Angara's role as a carrier of manned spacecraft finally become official, after funding woes had killed the development of the competing Rus-M rocket in 2011.
 By that time, the Russian government had already launched the construction of a new cosmodrome in the Russian Far East and the Angara-5 rocket was promised a launch pad there.